Novum Organum: Book II

-In this second book, Bacon offers an example of the process that of what he calls true induction.
+In this second book, Bacon offers "true induction" as an example of the process.
 In this example, Bacon attempts to grasp the form of heat.

-The first step he takes is the surveying of all known instances where the nature of heat appears to exist.
-To this compilation of observational data Bacon gives the name Table of Essence and Presence.
-The next table, the Table of Absence in Proximity, is essentially the opposite—a compilation of all the instances in which the nature of heat is not present.
+The first step he takes is to survey all known instances where the nature of heat appears to exist.
+To this compilation of observational data Bacon gives the name "Table of Essence and Presence."
+The next table, the "Table of Absence in Proximity," is essentially the opposite — a compilation of all the instances in which the nature of heat is not present.
 Because these are so numerous, Bacon enumerates only the most relevant cases.
 Lastly, Bacon attempts to categorise the instances of the nature of heat into various degrees of intensity in his Table of Degrees.
 The aim of this final table is to eliminate certain instances of heat which might be said to be the form of heat, and thus get closer to an approximation of the true form of heat.
 Such elimination occurs through comparison.
 For example, the observation that both a fire and boiling water are instances of heat allows us to exclude light as the true form of heat, because light is present in the case of the fire but not in the case of the boiling water.
 Through this comparative analysis, Bacon intends to eventually extrapolate the true form of heat, although it is clear that such a goal is only gradually approachable by degrees.
 Indeed, the hypothesis that is derived from this eliminative induction, which Bacon names The First Vintage, is only the starting point from which additional empirical evidence and experimental analysis can refine our conception of a formal cause.